Drama of McCarthy’s election may open House to more cameras - The Boston Globe

 In one, McCarthy strides up an aisle in the House chamber and disappears from view.
 A few people in the front turn to see where he's going.
 After a minute, and some audible gasps, everyone stands to watch what the camera doesn't show.

-C-SPAN captured the entire scene, including the exasperated McCarthy's tense, finger-pointing conversation with Rep. Matt Gaetz, R-Fla., and a GOP colleague held back from lunging at Gaetz.
+C-SPAN captured the entire scene, including the exasperated McCarthy’s tense, finger-pointing conversation with Representative Matt Gaetz, a Florida Republican, and a GOP colleague held back from lunging at Gaetz.

 Advertisement